icub-tech-iit/documentation/docs/icub-ergocub_ros2/index.md

 With this kind of file, the positions of all the joints specified in the `alljoints-mc_remapper` are published on the `/joint_states` ROS 2 topic.

-More in particular, this file is meant to be used as part of the same `yarprobotinterface` with which you launch the robot.
-To include it among the devices that you launch with it, you should modify the `icub_all.xml` (or any file that is launched with your `yarprobotinterface` when you launch the robot) to include the line:
+In particular, this file is meant to be used as part of the same `yarprobotinterface` with which you launch the robot.
+To include it among the launched devices, you have to modify the `icub_all.xml` (or any file that is launched with your `yarprobotinterface`) to include the line:

 ```xml
 <xi:include href="wrappers/motorControl/alljoints-mc_nws_ros2.xml" />